'Fan Fest' Wrestling Convention brings Four Horsemen, Lex Luger, Sergeant Slaughter to KLT Arena

 Superstars Fan Fest, a wrestling convention, will return to run for the fifth time on Saturday.

-The event will take place at KLT Arena located at 2561 Shorter Ave., and will feature some legends of the sport.
+The event will take place at KLT Arena, 2561 Shorter Ave., in Rome, and will feature some legends of the sport.

 Fans will get a chance to meet wrestling heroes, get autographs and take photos as well as to purchase rare wrestling figures, magazines and memorabilia.